ahmadayachi/Ahmadayachi.github.io/README.md

 ![Project_W_Shots](/assets/Project_W_Shots.png)
 - **Development Stage:** Prototype

-- **Details:** This was a small prototype where I first explored working with 3D in Unity.
+- **Details:** This is a small prototype where I first explored working with 3D in Unity.
 I learned how to implement player movement and animation, and used Unity 6’s Behavior Graphs to set up basic AI behavior.

 ## Contact Me
 - **Email**: ahmadayachi@outlook.com